-The Chapter has a weekly net; 3826 kHz at 8:45 AM each Saturday.
+The Chapter has a weekly net at 8:45 AM each Saturday; this was formerly on 3826 kHz but to avoid interference the net has been held near 3853 kHz recently, so tune around that part of the band and listen for us until we pick a new frequency.
 This is conducted "round-table style" and is open to all.
 We also have an e-mail reflector (for Chapter members only).

 The Chapter is open to members in good standing of the National QCWA organization.
 The National QCWA organization is open to Amateur Radio Operators who were first licensed at least 25 years ago and are currently licensed (you do not need to have been continuously licensed).
 National dues are $25 per year (effective April 1, 2007) and entitle you to receive the QCWA Journal online.

 Chapter 126 Dues are only $7 per year.
 Life membership is also available, lifetime dues are $70.00.
-A printable application for membership is available online.
+An application for membership is available here, application for membership.

 People often ask, "Why Join QCWA?"
 Some reasons illustrated by National QCWA Past President, Leland Smith, W5KL: